elielam/SNIP-SERVERCONFIG/README.md

 Permit to simply deploy your app with vHost creation and git deployement, with some tools choice like COMPOSER or NODEJS.

+- HOW TO USE

-FOR USE JUST RUN sh 0x-xxxxxx.sh
+	  sudo sh 0x-xxxxxx.sh

-ORDER IS PRIMARY
+Run them in order , it's primary !

 ---------------------------------------------------------------